 - Organizational Processes in Coaching & Consulting (3)

-* Credit hours are indicated in parenthesis
+* Credit hours are indicated in parentheses.

 The online program offers a flexible eight-week session model with weekly deadlines.